Piano tuning: Tools and methods

 Common tools for tuning pianos include the tuning lever or "hammer", a variety of mutes, and a tuning fork or electronic tuning device.
 The tuning lever is used to turn and 'set' the tuning pins, increasing or decreasing the tension of the string.
 Mutes are used to silence strings that are not being tuned.
-While tuning the temperament octave, a felt strip is typically placed within the temperament (middle) section of the piano; it is inserted between each note's trichord, muting its outer two strings so that only the middle string is free to vibrate.
-A Papps mute performs the same function in an upright piano and is placed through the piano action to mute either the 2 left strings (of a trichord), or the 2 right strings similarly.
-After the center strings are all tuned (or right if a Papps mute is used) the felt strip can be removed note by note, tuning the outer strings to the center strings.
-Wedge-shaped mutes are inserted between two strings to mute them, and the Papps mute is commonly used for tuning the high notes in upright pianos because it slides more easily between hammer shanks.
+While tuning the temperament octave, a felt strip is typically placed within the temperament section of the piano, commonly F3-F4.
+It is inserted into the space between each note's trichord, muting the outer two strings so that only the center string is free to vibrate.

+After the center strings are all tuned, the felt strip can be removed note by note, tuning the outer strings to the already established center strings.
+Wedge-shaped mutes are also inserted as an aid in isolating the strings that need attention.
+(A Papps mute performs a similar function in an upright piano.
+It is placed through the piano action to mute either the leftmost or rightmost strings of the unison.)

-In an aural tuning a tuning fork is used to tune the first note (generally A4) of the piano, and then a temperament octave is tuned between F3 and F4 using a variety of intervals and checks, until the tuner is satisfied that all the notes in the octave are correctly tuned.
+In an aural tuning, an external reference, whether electronic or tuning fork, is used to tune the first note (generally A4) of the piano.
+Then a temperament octave is tuned between F3 and F4 using a variety of intervals and checks, until the tuner is satisfied that all the notes in the octave are correctly tuned.
 The rest of the piano is then tuned to the temperament octave, using octaves and other intervals as checks.

 If an electronic tuning device is used, the temperament step might be skipped, as it is possible for the tuner to adjust notes directly with the tuning device in any reasonable order.